cwrc/CWRC-Writer-Dev-Docs/README.md

 	- as of this writing, choose GPL2.0 for the licence, and node for the .gitignore
 	- choose to include a README or not - doesn't really matter, you can create one later

-clone the repository to your local machine, e.g. from the directory in which you'd like the new directory created:
+clone the repository to your local machine.
+From the directory in which you'd like the new directory created:

 ```git clone git@github.com:cwrc/cwrc-somepackage.git```